 So many variables determine what makes an artist or band “essential” — longevity, impact, influence, history.
 On-air and online, we celebrate the musicians who have shaped our cultural soundtrack for the past fifty years.
 Let’s love these FUV Essential artists while they’re here, and honor those who have departed too soon.

-FUV Essentials: Steely Dan (illustration by Andy Friedman)
+FUV Essentials: Pearl Jam (illustration by Andy Friedman)

 No other rock 'n' roll band in history has reigned like the Rolling Stones.
 As their 55th year rolls on in 2017, they're still swaggering across stages, recording (2016's Blue & Lonesome), and doing their best to ignore time.
 FUV's two biggest Rolling Stones fans, afternoon weekday host Dennis Elsas and Paul Cavalconte, host of "Cavalcade," reflect on what the band has meant to them over the years.